mkaszubowski/reefpoints/source/posts/2015-11-17-which-diagrams-when.md

 The following case study utilizes a few of the diagrams we used here at DockYard.
 Each of these examples highlights the type of diagram and when in the design process they should be used.
 (We use [OmniGraffle](https://www.omnigroup.com/omnigraffle) to build these diagrams.)

-##Case Study: OutdoorKidz.com
+###Case Study: OutdoorKidz.com

-OurdoorKidz.com is a new online store that specializes in seasonal outdoor gear and activites for kids.
+OurdoorKidz.com (fictional!) is a new online store that specializes in seasonal outdoor gear and activites for kids.
 We've been hired to design and build the customer facing website, which houses the entire inventory of products and allows customers to purchase gear directly from the website.

 **Target User:** Parents with young kids who are looking for outdoor gear and activities for kids.

 **Goal:** Design and build an online store that allows target audience to search for, compare, and purchase items.

-###1.
+####1.
 Journey Map - Design Research

 A journey map is diagram in the form of a timeline, which identifies a user’s arrival to and experience surrounding the use of the product.
 Journey maps are often developed from a user persona based on the target user.
 They help to understand the context in which someone might interact with the product: why they seek it out, where they interact with it, and what they hope to gain from it.
 Understanding the use case informs design decisions early on, framing the major actions the user might want to take (features) within the product flow.